TaiAgno/MR-Mission4-tool/README.md

 ## Description

-The task given was to build a CLI tool to seed and delete data to and from MongoDB.
+The task given was to build a version controlled CLI tool to seed and delete data to and from a local MongoDB instance.
 This CLI program contains commands to seed the database using sample data contained in its package.
 It is also possible to: